 Students with previous course work in the program may do special projects that involve research and special study.
 The actual nature of the project must be determined in consultation with the supervising instructor.
-Prerequisite: Previous French classes; a contract must be completed with the instructor prior to enrollment.
+Prerequisite: Two French classes must be completed prior to enrollment; a contract must be completed with the instructor prior to enrollment.